N.J. Admin. Code § 7:1K-7.2

 (a) By September 1, 1994, the Department shall designate no fewer than 10 but not more than 15 individual priority industrial facilities to participate in the facility-wide permit program and to receive a facility-wide permit.
 Preference for participation in the facility-wide permit program shall be given to facilities that voluntarily participate in the program.

 (b) The owner or operator of a priority industrial facility volunteering to participate in the pilot program for facility-wide permitting shall notify the Commissioner of the facility's commitment to volunteer by September 1, 1993.
-The facility's commitment to volunteer shall be submitted to the Commissioner in writing, shall be signed by the highest corporate officer with direct operating responsibility for the facility and shall remain in effect unless withdrawn pursuant to 7:1K-7.3(f).
+The facility's commitment to volunteer shall be submitted to the Commissioner in writing, shall be signed by the highest corporate officer with direct operating responsibility for the facility and shall remain in effect unless withdrawn pursuant to N.J.A.C.
+7:1K-7.3(f).

 (c) Upon receiving a priority industrial facility's commitment to volunteer to participate in the facility-wide permit program, the Department shall evaluate the facility's suitability for receiving a facility-wide permit and shall accept or reject the facility's volunteer commitment.
 By March 1, 1994, the Department shall notify the facility of its decision to either designate the facility for participation in the facility-wide permit program or reject the facility's volunteer commitment.
 This notice shall be in writing by certified mail.
 The Department's evaluation of a facility's commitment to volunteer in the facility-wide permit program shall be based, at a minimum, on the following considerations: